csc-training/summerschool/mpi/docs/02-mpi-p2p.md

 - Array initially on process #0 (P0)
 - Parallel algorithm:
     1. **Scatter**:
-    Half of the array is sent to process P1
+    P0 sends half of the array to process P1

     2. **Compute**:
     P0 & P1 sum independently their segments